What equipment do you use?

 Also, think about what locations would be sentimental for your session.
 For example, I photographed a couple whose relationship developed and grew all within a 5 mile radius.
 We went to the spot where they met and then took photos on the street where they fell in love and built their relationship.
 They had spent many memorable date nights along this street and it held special place in their hearts.
 And finally, we ended at their home — their first place together where they are building their future.

 I think that it is a good idea to get your hair and makeup done for the engagement shoot and if possible, use the same stylist who you will be using for your wedding day.
 That way you can see what bright lipstick looks on camera or how fake eyelashes photograph.
 I think it is important to look like yourself and to look natural, but you might be surprised by how a little bit more makeup than you are used to can make a positive difference on camera.

 What is your process throughout the engagement period?

 Throughout your engagement, I encourage you to stay in touch with me.
 We will be communicating about the engagement shoot and the timeline, but I love it when clients check in and tell me all about their plans.
-Please, send me photos of your dress or your pinterest inspiration board.
+Please, send me photos of your dress or your Pinterest inspiration board.
 I love seeing all the beautiful things the two of you are dreaming up.
 Ask me for referrals.
 I love putting you in touch with all of my favorite vendors.
 Also, ask me for recommendations for the best way to arrange the timeline for photos.
-If you decide to do an engagement we will schedule that whenever works best for the two of you!
-I have had people schedule their engagement shoot 2 years prior to their wedding day, or literally the day before.
+If you decide to do an engagement session we will schedule that whenever works best for the two of you!
+I have had people schedule their engagement shoot two years prior to their wedding day, or literally the day before.
 There is no “right” or “wrong” time to do it.

 What do you think about a first look on the wedding day?